appins/Netplan/README.md

 # Netplan

 An online, free planner written in Go for school and other activities.
-Can also be used as an online journal.
+Can also be used as an online journal or diary.

 To start up the server for testing, go to a terminal and type